-MoSSEC is used to capture the model context across domains and break the traceability constrains when moving information from one domain to another in MBE, Model Based Engineering.
+MoSSEC is used to capture the model context across domains and break the traceability constraints when moving information from one domain to another in MBE, Model-Based Engineering.
 MoSSEC stands for Modelling and Simulation in a Collaborative System Engineering Context and enables a collaboration framework across distributed datasets.
 Its main objective is to capture and transfer the who, what, when, where, and why, whenever modelling and simulation data is shared.

 If you would like to read about how well PLCS supports the Digital Thread and Twin, please check out A Digital Thread is for Life – Not Just Manufacturing.